 Inulin often causes problems for IBS patients, those with irritable bowel syndrome.
 They are sensitive to fermentable fibers, and they often cause stomach pains.
 Inulin is found in onions, garlic, wheat, and rye.
 People with Ibs rarely can eat those foods in high amounts.
 Often it is not the gluten in wheat that causes problems but the fructans in it, the inulin.

 How much fiber do you need to eat?

 Recommended fiber intake for women is 25 grams and 38 grams for men.
 These are though minimum recommended intakes, it is better to eat more.
 Average Americans don´t get even the minimum amounts from food.
 The mean fiber intake is 15-17 grams.

 For children with a lower calorie intake, 14-23 grams is recommended by the USDA dietary guidelines.
 Fiber intake minimum is easy to count—14 grams per 1000 calories.
 14 grams is enough for a child, but a male eating 3000 cal a day should get a minimum of 42 grams of fiber a day.

 As you have learned from this article, fiber comes in many forms.
 Fiber often causes people problems when they start to eat more plant foods.
 Gas, cramps, and other stomach issues can feel discomforting, but this is because the gut flora is out of balance.

 With time the microbiome in your gut can get healthier, and you develop more healthy bacterias.
 The more fiber and the more diverse fibers you eat, the better your gut will start to feel.
 But not only your gut but your overall health.
 It is the transition period that is difficult.

-I always recommend getting the fiber from the whole foods.
-If you are having troubles in eating more fiber, then you can try to use specific fibers. this can especially be beneficial to IBS patients, since some fibers that are fermentable can cause some problems.
+I always recommend getting the fiber from whole foods.
+If you are having trouble eating more fiber, then you can try to use specific fibers. this can especially be beneficial to IBS patients since some fibers that are fermentable can cause some problems.

 Read more about fiber in fiberfoodfactory